Educator Modules

 Assignment Options

-Comparative Reflection: Students reflect on what this disagreement reveals about the range of Jewish responses to a shared question, and why disagreement itself has been a durable feature of Jewish intellectual tradition.
+Comparative Reflection: Students reflect on what this disagreement reveals about the range of Jewish responses to a shared question, and why disagreement itself has been an enduring feature of Jewish intellectual tradition.

 Best for: Semester projects and honors courses